Jump toUpdate content

 GlusterFS is an open-source, scalable network filesystem suitable for high data-intensive workloads such as media streaming, cloud storage, and CDN (Content Delivery Network).
 Each storage server will be a mirror of the other storage server, and files will be replicated automatically across both storage servers.

-- You have an account and are logged into the Scaleway console
+• A Scaleway account logged into the console

-- You have three servers running on Ubuntu Linux
+• 3 servers running on Ubuntu

-- You have sudo privileges or access to the root user.
+• sudo privileges or access to the root user

-Configuring the Host File
+Configuring the host file

-file.nano /etc/hosts
+nano /etc/hosts

-Paste hosts configuration below:
+4. Paste the hosts configuration below:

 ip_address gluster01